DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization

-Instead of solely relying on the safety-guaranteed solver, we also propose a novel constrained diffusion model (CDM) that aims to minimize the constraint violations in the sampled trajectories.
-The original diffusion model only aims to approximate the distribution of locally optimal solutions but is not aware of any constraint information.
-Therefore, inspired by the equation loss in PINN~\citep{raissi2019physics}, we define a violation function $V: \mathcal{X} \rightarrow \mathbb{R}$ for differentiable constraints in Eq.~\eqref{eq: parameterized optimization}:
+The original diffusion models in \texttt{DiffuSolve} aim to learn the distribution of locally optimal solutions $p(x|y), x\in\mathcal{X}, y\in\mathcal{Y}$ with $\mathcal{X}$ as the variable space and $\mathcal{Y}$ as the problem parameter space. \texttt{DiffuSolve} is optimized through the loss function as Eq. \eqref{eq:diffusion_loss} without knowing any constraint information.
+As a result, the sampled solutions could be close to the groundtruth but still largely violate the constraints.
+To address this issue, we propose an improved \texttt{DiffuSolve+} method with a constrained diffusion model (CDM) to minimize the constraint violations in the sampled trajectories.
+Inspired by the equation loss in PINN~\citep{raissi2019physics}, we define a violation function $V(x,y): \mathcal{X}\times \mathcal{Y} \rightarrow \mathbb{R}$ for differentiable constraints in Eq.~\eqref{eq: parameterized optimization}:

-which is also a differentiable function in general (regardless of cases for $g_i<0$ or $h_j=0$). $V(\cdot) \in C^1(\R^n, \R^k; \R)$ maps from a sample $x$ and parameter $y$ and outputs its constraint violation as a scalar value.
-This violation term is added to the diffusion model training process as an additional loss term.
+where $V(\cdot, \cdot) \in PC^1(\R^n, \R^k; \R)$ (piecewise differentiable except at $g_i=0$ or $h_j=0$) maps from a sample $x$ and parameter $y$ and outputs the total constraint violation as a scalar value.
+In fact, each constraint term can be further customized with different weights that allow different treatments.
 The violation value is expected to decrease during the training process of diffusion models.
-We introduce how the constrained diffusion model training is achieved as follows.
+We introduce the newly proposed loss function and the corresponding training process as follows.